BMC-85: Broker Trust Fund

 Here is the most crucial information to keep in mind when it comes to a BMC-85 and the broker trust fund:

-- This trust fund is used for financial protection of motor carriers, their customers, and third parties in case of any loss or damage resulting from the negligence or misconduct of the motor carrier.
+• This trust fund is used for the financial protection of motor carriers, their customers, and third parties in case of any loss or damage resulting from the negligence or misconduct of the motor carrier.

-- To be eligible for a BMC-85 surety bond, applicants must have a net worth in excess of $10,000 and must pass security checks.
-Also, take a look at Drug and Alcohol Program policy.
+• To be eligible for a BMC-85 surety bond, applicants must have a net worth over $10,000 and must pass security checks.
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?
 Give us a call